alitakin/Gene_Expression_Predict_Kaggle/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
+* Tampere university of technology
+* Department of Signal Processing, SGN-41007 course and the lectrure Heikki Huttunen, which made us to participate in this competition :).
 * Hat tip to anyone who's code was used
 * Inspiration
 * etc